 Fanon Discontinuity is supposed to refer to cases when a sequel or episode just screws up our mental image of the plot, so the fandom collectively decides to ignore its existence.
 Of course, in Pot Holes, it is used as another Take That against anything you don't particularly like, including entire verses.

-Fan Preferred Couple does not mean "liked more than the Official Couple by upwards of fully THREE people and also we have a forum."
+Fan-Preferred Couple does not mean "liked more than the Official Couple by upwards of fully THREE people and also we have a forum."
 It means a pairing that, judging by its apparent degree of canon validation, is more popular than it should be.
+It's also important to note the trope applies to non-canon couples only.
+An Official Couple that happens to be popular with fans doesn't count as an example.

 Fantastic Racism means racism between humans and mythical/fictional creatures, or between said creatures and other fictional creatures.
 It is not an adverb describing how powerful one's racism is.